Back to Blog

 Refine Your Coding Skills

-1. Python.
-Currently one of the most popular programming languages in the world, Python allows software engineers a common and open-source language to use for general-purpose programming.
-Python offers a dynamic feature set that is portable across a variety of operating systems.
+• Python.
+Currently one of the most popular programming languages in the world, Python allows software engineers to use a common and open-source language for general-purpose programming.
+Python offers a dynamic feature set that is portable across various operating systems.
 Python also has automatic memory management – this means that software engineers don’t have to keep manual tabs on memory management.
-Python is one of the most key skills for software engineers today.
+Python is one of the key skills for software engineers today.

-2. Javascript.
-Another general-purpose programming language, Java has nearly a two-decade run of being a foundational object-oriented language and one of the most important skills for software engineers to know.
-Java is particularly trusted by software engineers due to its strength in security.
-Also platform-agnostic, Java enables software engineers a reliably safe and design-friendly language that can find them jobs almost anywhere.
+• Javascript.
+Another general-purpose programming language, Java has nearly a two-decade run of being a foundational object-oriented language and one of the most essential skills for software engineers to know.
+Software engineers trust Java due to its security strength.
+Also platform-agnostic, Java enables software engineers to use a reliably safe and design-friendly language that can find them jobs almost anywhere.

-4. Ruby.
-Developed originally in 2011, Ruby is another object-oriented language that software engineers utilize to build web applications at a high pace.
+• Ruby.
+Developed in 2011, Ruby is another object-oriented language software engineers utilize to build web applications rapidly.
 Often, Ruby is paired with the Ruby on Rails framework.
-Open-sourced as well, Ruby also utilizes automatic memory management (or “garbage collection”) to support multiple programming paradigms or features.
+Ruby is also open-sourced, and it utilizes automatic memory management (or “garbage collection”) to support multiple programming paradigms or features.

 If you have these skills thanks to a coding bootcamp, you can become a software engineer without a degree.